-3DXSTAT™ ESD PETG is an advanced ESD-Safe compound designed for use in critical applications which require electrostatic discharge (ESD) protection.
+3DXSTAT™ ESD-PETG is an advanced ESD-Safe compound designed for use in critical applications which require electrostatic discharge (ESD) protection.
 Made using cutting-edge multi-wall carbon nanotube technology, state of the art compounding technology, and precision extrusion processes.
-Target surface resistance: 10^7 to 10^9 Ohm. an alternative to Zortrax Z-ESD.
+Target surface resistance: 10^7 to 10^9 Ohm.
+An alternative to Zortrax Z-ESD.

-- Superior Chemical Resistance vs. ABS
+- Superior chemical resistance vs. ABS

-- Amorphous: Low and near isotropic shrinkage
+- Amorphous structure giving it low, near isotropic shrinkage

-- Very low odor emitted during printing
+- Very low odor emitted while printing

 - Superior ductility vs. ABS